marcusbelcher/wasm-asm-camera-webgl-test/README.md

 # README
-I am currently creating a lot of C++/OpenGL compositing applicaitons which require the use of a Webcam.
-The builds output WASM and ASM files which utilise WebGL and getUserMedia.
 This repo is a simple test case for anyone to use - as is - to check similar browser compatibility issues.
+Primarily tests cases for Webcam/Camera access via getUserMedia, HTTPS (as some browsers block camera access from unsecured sites), WebAssembly, ASM, and WebGL.

 Live example here: https://marcusbelcher.github.io/emscripten-webcam-gl-test/index.html